knobs-dials/phplatex/README.md

 ## Caveats
-- Won't work on safe-mode PHP, which is common enough on cheap oldschool shared hosting
+- Won't work on safe-mode PHP, which is common enough on cheap oldschool shared hosting (though it was removed in PHP5.3)
 - I cannot guarantee this is safe from a security standpoint -- in theory it's mostly fine, but TeX *is* a full-fledged language.
   There is no input filter on what TeX is allowed, because that wouldn't even work. *Know what this means security-wise - USE AT YOUR OWN RISK*.
   In particular, the processes can do everything the effective user (of the apache process) can.